 Located in the heart of Twisp, TwispWorks 6.4 acre campus has a lot for you to explore!
 You can stroll through gardens, picnic on the lawn, tour artists studios, purchase goods from local producers, listen to live music, watch performers and participate in classes.
 Check out our Events Calendar for these and other upcoming Events and Classes.

 More than a dozen working artists maintain studios at TwispWorks.
 Current partners include artist working in silversmithing, metal work, stone carving, textile arts, ceramics, glassblowing, painting, and print and book arts.
 Most of the artists open their studios to the public on Saturdays from 11 a.m. to 3 p.m.
 Others keep weekday hours as well.
 For a complete list of artists and their hours, see Who’s Here.

 Learn about the people, place and land of the Methow Valley at the Methow Valley Interpretive Center on the TwispWorks Campus.
 The volunteer-run center features permanent and rotating exhibits highlighting the plants, wildlife, geology and climate of the Methow Valley, along with artifacts, language recordings and cultural information related to the Methow band of the Colville Indians.

-On the last Sunday every month at 5 pm, the center offers expert lectures on natural history and Native culture.
+On the last Sunday every month the center offers expert lectures on natural history and Native culture.